jerometerry/potassium/README.md

 Firing and listening can cause a chain reaction of operations that may cause other firing and listening operations.
 This chain of operations will all execute inside the same Transaction.

+Once a Transaction has been opened, actions can be added to it, using the High, Medium and Low methods.

+High registers the action on a Priority Queue using a Rank to order.
+Medium and Low are run in the order they are added.

+All High priority actions are run first (using Priority Queue), all Medium Priority actions second (by order added), and all Low priority actions third (by order added).

+High, Medium and Low priority actions are run when the Transaction is closed when the operation that requested the Transaction completes.

 Memory Management
 ==========